Emails sent to firstname.lastname@example.org will be distributed to the entire City Council.

 Deputy Mayor Jerry W. Goss

-I retired in 2002 after spending 33 years in education as a teacher and assistant principal at Joseph A. Leonard Jr. High in Old Town for 18 years, and was principal of Brewer High School for 15 years.
+I retired in 2002 after spending thirty-three years in education as a teacher and assistant principal at Joseph A. Leonard Jr. High in Old Town for eighteen years, and was principal of Brewer High School for fifteen years.
 Following retirement, I served on the Brewer High School District Trustees, responsible for building and grounds for the school department, and chaired the group in getting the Brewer Community School built.
-This is my 5th year on the Brewer City Council.
-This past winter, I was the co-chair of the Eastern Maine BCD Basketball Tournament at the Bangor Auditorium.
+I have served as the co-chair of the Eastern Maine BCD Basketball Tournament at the Bangor Auditorium.
 Currently, I am the president of Rocky Knoll Golf Country Club in Orrington.
-I have been married to my loving wife Jean for 44 years.
+I have been married to my loving wife Jean for fifty-two years.
 We have two sons: Jeff, his wife Kelly and our grandson Andrew; Jon, his wife Brandy and our twin grandchildren, Addison and Trent.

 Following retirement, I decided I wanted to give back to the City of Brewer to help guide its future.
 As a Councilor, I address each issue, listen to all sides and do what I think is in the best interest of the citizens.
 It is not about politics, but rather doing what is right.
 I enjoy serving you and look forward to helping guide Brewer into a prosperous future, as we look to attract businesses to Brewer.
-We were just selected as one of nine communities in Maine that are the most business friendly.
+We have been selected as one of the best communities in Maine for being business friendly.
 If you are looking to do business, please contact us and we will put our full team at your disposal to get all of your questions answered at once.
 Go Brewer!